- Mission & History

 - Missing Alumni

-Sage is committed to a student-centered community celebration to honor our graduates in a new and innovative way this year.
-In place of holding a larger commencement ceremony on May 15, Russell Sage will host multiple small on-campus gatherings.
-This will enhance safety and comply with state requirements.
-Recently released guidance from New York State has allowed us to permit each graduate to bring up to two guests.
+Russell Sage College committed to a student-centered community celebration to honor our graduates in a new and innovative way this year.
+In place of holding a larger commencement ceremony on May 15, Russell Sage hosted multiple small on-campus gatherings.
+This enhanced safety and complied with state requirements.
+Recently released guidance from New York State allowed us to permit each graduate to bring up to two guests.

-This year is like no other, and this ceremony will reflect the changing conditions we have faced.
-It will be different than our usual large gathering, but will honor the wishes of our graduates to be able to walk across the stage in the presence of their classmates and closest family and friends.
+This year is like no other, and these ceremonies reflected the changing conditions we have faced.
+While they were different than our usual large gathering, we honored the wishes of our graduates to be able to walk across the stage in the presence of their classmates and closest family and friends.

 Click on the links below to see the recent email messages that have been sent to graduates regarding our 2021 commencement plans.

 The Student Life Office will communicate regularly with graduates and graduating students via email throughout the spring semester with more specific details; however, you can find answers to frequently asked questions below.